 What about offering early-payment discounts to your own customers?
-The math works in reverse and that means offering them is very costly.
+The math works in reverse and that means offering those discounts is very costly and rarely lucrative.

 Your own return on investment or financing cost would have to be above 37% for it to make sense to offer a 2%/10 net 30 discount on an invoice.
 It would have to be above 18% for it to make sense to offer a 1%/10 net 30 discount.

-Thus, unless your business is experiencing cash flow problems or the return on investment of the business is very high, it’s probably not a good idea to offer a discount for early payment, says BDC Business Consultant Jorge Henao, an expert on financial management.
+Thus, unless your business is experiencing cash flow problems or the return on investment of the business is very high, it’s probably not a good idea to offer a discount for early payment.

 Learn more about managing cash flow and improving cash conversion by downloading your free copy of BDC’s guide for entrepreneurs: Taking Control of Your Cash Flow.